fkarg/fkarg.github.io/drafts/brain-work.md

 # Review
 ## Main Takeaways
+Would need to read my notes, nothing comes to mind spontaneously.

 ## Criticism
 - too many small mistakes (grammatical nonsense, missing words, duplicates, an 'I' instead of an 'l') to ignore - every couple pages
 - feels 'Hollow': gender criticism against men
 - a bit too little structure
 - but still pretty useful tips and reminders
+- Many times a paragraph starts with a question but then fails to answer it, only providing indirect clues and additional information

 ## Favourite Quotes